-India lacks a proper narrative of its own history.
+India lacks a proper narrative of its history.
 There are two major sets of narratives of Indian history which Indians encounter today.
 The first narrative including the Aryan migration theory was the work of Britishers to bring moral justification to their presence in India.
 The second narrative came from the comrade Nehru.
-The second narrative blamed everything wrong in the modern-day India on Britishers and everything associated, notably, capitalism.
+The second narrative blamed everything wrong in modern-day India on Britishers and everything associated, notably, capitalism.
 Socialist India tried to form a non-aligned block but maintained good relations with the USSR, the leader of the communist second-world.

 The textbooks changed accordingly.
 The textbooks maintain a Delhi-centric view of India with little regard to the fact that many major kingdoms existed outside of it.
 The textbooks admire Nehru’s Indian National Congress (INC) while deemphasizing non-INC freedom fighters.
-The textbooks maintain an awe for the socialism and the USSR while ignoring the success of capitalist states like Singapore and Taiwan.
+The textbooks maintain awe for the socialism and the USSR while ignoring the success of capitalist states like Singapore and Taiwan.